-human health and the environment through the better and earlier identification of the intrinsic properties of chemical substances.

-This is especially important for all those who regularly come into contact with rubber conveyor belts such as maintenance personnel and vulcanizers for example.
-Sadly, some European manufacturers have chosen to ignore these legal requirements because of the impact on production costs.
+The laboratory team are also responsible for ensuring that all of our products are safe for both humans and the environment by complying with EU REACH regulations regarding the use of hazardous chemicals and other safety regulations such as the use of Persistent Organic Pollutants (POPs).
+REACH was established by members of the EU with the specific aim to improve the protection of human health and the environment through the better and earlier identification of the intrinsic properties of chemical substances.
+Sadly, some European conveyor belt manufacturers have chosen to ignore these legal requirements because of the impact on production costs.
 Manufacturers located outside of EU member states and the UK are not subject to such regulations.
 As far as I am aware, we at Dunlop were the first to achieve REACH compliance and we have been proud to be the leading advocates within the conveyor belt industry ever since.

 REACH regulation regarding SVHC (substances of very high concern) has become increasingly stringent and demanding, particularly since 2018.
 Previous REACH compliance was largely based on declaring (registering) the use of listed chemical substances and staying within specific limits applicable to each substance.
-However, Article 31 of REACH (requirements for safety datasheets) now demands that if the combined weight of SVHC is more than 0.1% of the gross weight of the finished product then the manufacturer is compelled to both register its use with the European Chemicals Agency and provide their customer with a safety datasheet.
+However, Article 31 of REACH (requirements for safety datasheets) now demands that if a product contains SVHC that is more than 0.1% of the total weight of the finished product then the manufacturer is compelled to both register its use with the European Chemicals Agency and provide their customer with a safety datasheet.

 I must confess that accurately calculating the total proportion of weight relating to SVHC for an individual product is quite a painstaking task but there is no doubt in my mind that it is entirely necessary.
 At Dunlop, we review and calculate the weight of SVHC in all of the materials that we use in each individual product.
 This includes materials that we buy from outside sources such as resin for example.
+The combined weight of SVHC is calculated as a proportion of the gross weight of the product.
 Thanks to the professionalism and watchfulness of our lab team, we are entirely confident that our belts are the safest anywhere in our industry.